 The VES Student Award has additional Rules and Procedures due to the nature of the award.
 Please read the below section carefully before submitting.

-- You must send a copy of a valid and dated student I.D. card or proof of registration along with the entry form for each student being entered
+- Every student entrant must send a copy of a valid and dated student I.D. card or proof of registration along with the entry form for each student being entered

 - Entries must be submitted personally by the student(s) who created the Work to Be Considered or by an official Festival/Awards Office of the school.
 Submission forms must be signed by a submitting student in either case.
 If the school submits the work, they must include contact information for the students